wacncontent/CustomizeTool/addCommentOutput/includes/iot-hub-file-upload-cloud-csharp.md

 ## Send an Azure blob URI to the simulated device

 In this section, you'll modify the **SendCloudtoDevice** console app you created in [Send Cloud-to-Device messages with IoT Hub] to include an Azure blob URI with a shared access signature.
-This allows the cloud back-end to grant write access to the blob only to the recipient of the cloud-to-device message.
+This allows the cloud back end to grant write access to the blob only to the recipient of the cloud-to-device message.

 1. In Visual Studio, right-click the **SendCloudtoDevice** project, and then click **Manage NuGet Packages...**.